Medi-Cal Programs

 • Community Health Workers

-These programs are for Medi-Cal members who have complex medical issues or need additional services and supports in the community.
+These programs are for Medi-Cal members who have complex medical issues or need more services and supports in the community.

 Enhanced Care Management services help to coordinate your care.
-You will have a Lead Care Manager who will work with your doctors, specialists, mental health providers, and other care staff to make sure everyone is working together to get you the care you need.
-A Lead Care Manager can also help you find services in your community that can help keep you healthy.
+You will have a Lead Care Manager who will work with your care teams.
+This includes doctors, specialists, and mental health providers.
+They make sure everyone is working together and you get the care you need.
+A Lead Care Manager can also help you find services near you to help you stay healthy.

 Enhanced Care Management services may include: